-BrandCrowd is an online marketplace for logo designers like yourself to sell unused logos and make money in the process.
+BrandCrowd is an online marketplace for logo designers to sell unused logos and make money in the process.
 It’s similar to LogoGround, but with a few notable differences which we will explore later on.

 In addition to logos, you can also add domain names and sell them as ready-made branding packages.
 However, we will be focusing on selling your logos for now.

-UPDATE: BrandCrowd has stopped accepting designers
+UPDATE: BrandCrowd has currently stopped accepting designers

 UPLOADING YOUR WORK TO BRANDCROWD

 Making money on BrandCrowd isn’t just about uploading as many logos as possible.
 BrandCrowd is committed to quality, originality and marketability when it comes to the logos they approve for sale.
 As such, each logo is reviewed individually to ensure that standards are met.
 If you want to know exactly what those standards are, take a look at the staff picks, featuring some of the best designs on the site.

 To sell a logo, go to Sell Logo Designs and Upload Logo.
 You will first be asked to provide some general information about your logo.
 Be sure to choose a name that is unique and relates closely with the concept.
 In addition, a well-written description will help pique clients’ interest, while tags and color will improve searchability.
 Note that you aren’t given a lot of color choices, so just pick one that’s closest to the logo’s main color.